hatonthecat/Solar-Kernel/README.md

 "Differential technological development is a strategy of technology governance aiming to decrease risks from emerging technologies by influencing the sequence in which they are developed.
 On this strategy, societies would strive to delay the development of harmful technologies and their applications, while accelerating the development of beneficial technologies, especially those that offer protection against the harmful ones.[1][2]"

+Therefore, there is a clear decision-making process by well-funded venture capitalists on the direction of semiconductor design.
+They have decided that AI is more important than solar power, therefore this essay/draft can serve as a purely contrarian exercise into questioning why that direction is considered to have more merit.

 ---
-Tracing the Benjamin-McLuhan-Barbook Path
+Tracing the Morris-Benjamin-McLuhan-Barbook Path
 ---
-Therefore, there is a clear decision-making process by well-funded venture capitalists on the direction of semiconductor design.
-They have decided that AI is more important than solar power, therefore this essay/draft can serve as a purely contrarian exercise into questioning why that direction is considered to have more merit.

 Walter Benjamin's 1935 “The Work of Art in the Age of Mechanical Reproduction,” could almost be considered a pre-cursor to McLuhan's 1964 essay, "The Medium is the Message".

 https://en.wikipedia.org/wiki/The_Work_of_Art_in_the_Age_of_Mechanical_Reproduction I have been thinking of this topic on mass production, because, art and telecommunications began to share mass-production as a more common medium in the 20th century.

-I already want to bridge an even earlier critic, to the train- William Morris: https://en.wikipedia.org/wiki/Arts_and_Crafts_movement#Critique_of_industry and Owen Jones (1809–1874)
+I already want to bridge an even earlier critic, to the train- William Morris (1834-1896): https://en.wikipedia.org/wiki/Arts_and_Crafts_movement#Critique_of_industry and Owen Jones (1809–1874)

 "Jones declared that ornament "must be secondary to the thing decorated", that there must be "fitness in the ornament to the thing ornamented", and that wallpapers and carpets must not have any patterns "suggestive of anything but a level or plain".[14]
 A fabric or wallpaper in the Great Exhibition might be decorated with a natural motif made to look as real as possible, whereas these writers advocated flat and simplified natural motifs.
 Redgrave insisted that "style" demanded sound construction before ornamentation, and a proper awareness of the quality of materials used.
 "Utility must have precedence over ornamentation."[15]"